-Destiny 2 is an online live service game, which means that there are constant updates and changes being made to the game.
-These updates often require the game's servers to be taken down so the updates can be made live.
-Destiny 2 performs maintenance on its servers and pushes out updates once a week on Tuesday.
-Here is when the Destiny 2 maintenance will end.
+Destiny 2 is an online live service game, which means constant updates and changes are being made to the game.
+These updates often require the game's servers to be taken down so the updates can be implemented.
+Destiny 2 performs regular maintenance on its servers and pushes out updates weekly on Tuesdays.
+Of course, if there is a problem, developers will address the issue straight away.
+So, in that case, when does Destiny 2 maintenance end?

 This week in Destiny 2 maintenance (September 21, 2023)

 - Maintenance begins: 8am ET